luispedro/metarabbit/draft-mahotaspaper.rst

 to make it more profitable to do the right thing.
 The Journal of Open Research Software is exactly one such step.

+It has already been used in a few publications, both by myself and others:

+-
+-
+-
+-